raffaelespazzoli/openshift-enablement-exam/misc/oracle-rac/README.md

 notice that the `-v` option for a `docker build` command is available only in the redhat family of OSes (Fedora or RHEL).

-# pushing the image to a registry
+# pushing the image to a registry -- not tested anymore

 ```
 docker login -u ciao -p `oc whoami -t` docker-registry-default.192.168.99.100.xip.io:443